isrish/VAD-LTSD/README.md

 ## Usage

-  Check out demo.m to see how you can use it to segement audio wav file using VAD.
+  Check out demo.m to see how you can use it to segement input audio WAV file.
-  More importantly check LTSD.m file to see the implementation.
-I tried to put referece back to the equations on the paper.
+  More importantly, check LTSD.m file to see the implementation.
+As a code-comment, I tried to put some notes refering to equations on the paper.